- The Option Premium

 The Practical Playbook: Keeping the Math Honest

-For most PMCCs, useful filters include a delta around 0.75 to 0.85, expiration between 9 and 18 months out (though 12 to 24 months often works well), and modest extrinsic value.
-As a rough guideline, many traders try to avoid paying excessive time premium relative to intrinsic value.
-The objective is owning something that behaves like stock without overpaying for time decay you don't need.
+Step 1: Buy the LEAPS like you're acquiring a business asset.
+Target delta around 0.75 to 0.85, expiration 12 to 24 months out, and modest extrinsic value.
+You want something that behaves like stock without overpaying for time decay you don't need.

+Step 2: Sell short calls with a repeatable delta.
 A common range is 0.20 to 0.35 delta, adjusted for trend strength and volatility environment.
 Use expected move as a sanity check for strike placement, not as a crystal ball.
+Consistency beats optimization.

-A simple, repeatable framework: Take profits early when they're available rather than waiting for maximum decay.
-Avoid letting short calls migrate from "income generators" to "management problems."
+Step 3: Harvest premium like a risk manager.
+Take profits early when they're available rather than waiting for maximum decay.
+Avoid letting short calls migrate from income generators to management problems.
 Make roll decisions based on pre-established rules, not emotional reactions to market movement.

+Step 4: Track basis reduction every cycle.
 If you don't track this systematically, you'll overestimate performance and underestimate risk exposure.
 This isn't optional record-keeping.
 It's core position management.

-A PMCC generates returns through two streams, LEAPS appreciation or depreciation, and short call net premium.
+Step 5: Evaluate success correctly.
+A PMCC generates returns through two streams: LEAPS appreciation or depreciation, and short call net premium.
 Effective management means you're not blind to either component.
 Don't let a string of successful short calls distract you from deteriorating LEAPS value, and don't let LEAPS gains tempt you into sloppy short call selection.

 A Quick Reality Check

-Are you actually reducing basis net of all rolls and buybacks, or just collecting gross premium?
+Are you reducing basis net of all rolls and buybacks, or just collecting gross premium?
 Are you comparing income to net debit deployed, not to the notional stock price?
 Are you assuming you can sell calls every month without interruption or defensive adjustments?
-Do you have clearly defined rules for sharp rallies, and separately, for earnings weeks?
+Do you have clearly defined rules for sharp rallies, and separately for earnings weeks?
 Is your position size small enough that one adverse move doesn't paralyze your decision-making?

 If any answer is no, recalibrate your expectations accordingly.